T4ctica1YT/LED-Controller/README.md

 # Bluetooth LED Controller (ELK-BLEDOM)

-A simple LED Controller app similar to those found on mobile devices, but made for PC with Python.
+A simple and lightweight LED Controller script similar to those found on mobile devices, but made for PC with Python.

 ## Features

+- Simple UI
 - auto-detect compatible LED devices nearby
 - Turn LEDs **On** / **Off**
 - Pick **any custom RGB color** via a color picker